learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 ## Introduction

-In the previous lesson, we learned how to using `fetch` to ask our server for data - how to perform a GET request.
+In the previous lesson, we learned how to use `fetch` to ask our server for data
+- how to perform a `GET` request.

 In this lesson, we'll tackle the next step in communicating with the server - sending data _from_ the Frontend _to_ the Backend.